eudaimoniablip/Eat-Royally/chapter-12.md

 "The lines are flawless," Elias argued, his frustration bleeding through.
 He pointed to the laser-precise lines.
 "It’s exact to the micron.
 And I specifically ordered organic earth compounds for the extrusion feed."

 "The lines are the cage, American.
 The ink is the lock, and this ink is not the blood of the earth."
 The Mansin crushed a piece of the red paste between her fingers, bringing it to her nose.
 "It is synthetic iron oxide.
 Machine rust and artificial flavoring.
-It will not hold the weight of a celestial beast."
+It will not hold the weight of the beast."

-Elias’s blood ran cold.
+Elias’s blood ran cold and the corner of his nose twitched as his eyebrows lined the tops of his eyes in sheer rage.
 He pulled out his encrypted phone and rapidly checked the corporate supply-chain manifests for the Busan lab.
 He found the discrepancy buried beneath three layers of shell companies.
 Yeongon hadn't just funded the lab; she had used her authority as CEO to quietly switch the raw materials vendor two weeks ago.
 She let them build their flawless geometric cages, but she secretly replaced the locks with plastic.

 "She sabotaged the supply chain," Elias muttered, staring at the screen.
 "The Jeju gala is in four days.
 We don't have time to resource raw organic cinnabar, process it for the extruders, and reprint the arsenal."